'Crisis in our community,' Shamattawa First Nation chief says after 7-year-old attempts suicide | CBC News

 'Crisis in our community,' Shamattawa First Nation chief says after 7-year-old attempts suicide

-Northern Manitoba First Nation declares emergency after death of 1 community member, child's suicide attempt
+Manitoba First Nation declares emergency after death of community member, child's suicide attempt

 The chief of a remote northern Manitoba First Nation is calling for help after his sister died by suicide and a young child was left in critical condition following a suicide attempt.